 - Employer National Insurance is not due for Employees aged 21 or under.

-- From 6 April 2016, no Employer NI due for employees who are apprentices and aged under 25 up to the upper secondary threshold of £892 per week.
+- From 6 April 2016, there is no Employer NI due for employees who are apprentices and aged under 25 up to the upper secondary threshold of £962 per week.

 - Class 3 National Insurance can be paid on a voluntary basis to fill gaps in a person’s National Insurance record in order to qualify for full State Pension